 - ½ cup olive oil plus more, as needed

-- 2 tbsp rosemary fresh, roughly chopped
+- 2 tablespoon rosemary fresh, roughly chopped

 Instructions

 - Attach the dough attachment to your stand mixer.
-In the bowl, beat together (on LOW) the flour, room-temperature water, and 1½ tsp sugar until a rough, shaggy dough forms, about 3 minutes.
+In the bowl, beat together (on LOW) the flour, room-temperature water, and 1½ teaspoon sugar until a rough, shaggy dough forms, about 3 minutes.
 Remove the dough attachment, set it aside (you'll be using it again, soon), and cover the bowl with a kitchen towel and let stand while you prepare the yeast mixture.

 - Take the towel from the mixer.
 Re-attach the dough attachment.
 With the mixer on LOW, add the yeast mixture a little at a time until it's all been added.
 Stop the mixer, remove the attachment (keep it handy, though), and massage the liquid from the yeast mixture into the dough.
 Don't worry if it doesn't get 100% incorporated.
 The dough will be very wet.

-- Re-attach the dough attachment and sprinkle in the Kosher salt (1 tbsp plus 1½ tsp).
+- Re-attach the dough attachment and sprinkle in the Kosher salt (1 tablespoon plus 1½ tsp).
 Turn the mixer on MEDIUM speed and beat until the dough is elastic, sticky, and pulls away from the sides of the bowl, about 5 minutes.

-- Add 3 tbsp of olive oil to a large bowl.
+- Add 3 tablespoon of olive oil to a large bowl.
 Swish the oil around to coat the sides.
 Lightly oil your hands, and scrape the dough from the mixer bowl into the oiled bowl.
 Loosely cover with plastic wrap and place in a warm, non-drafty area until doubled in size, about 2½ hours.

 - Add another couple of tablespoons of olive oil to an 18"x13" rimmed baking pan.